Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Introduction

 \section{Introduction}

 Symbolic execution~\cite{King:1976:SEP:360248.360252} is getting momentum thanks to its capability of discovering deep bugs.
 It is increasingly used not only in academic settings but also in industry, such as in Microsoft, NASA, IBM and Fujitsu~\cite{Cadar:2011:SES:1985793.1985995}.
-Recently, DARPA launched the Cyber Grand Challenge~\cite{cgc}, a two-year competition with millions of dollars in prize money on automated vulnerability finding and patching.
-Most of the participating teams developed symbolic execution engines, e.g., Mayhem~\cite{Cha:2012:UMB:2310656.2310692}, Driller~\cite{DBLP:conf/ndss/StephensGSDWCSK16}, PySymEmu~\cite{PySymEmu}, as a means to discover vulnerabilities.
-Winning the first prize, the computer with Mayhem is now on display at the National Museum of American History, as a standalone exhibit of innovation in defense~\cite{mayhemuseum}.

-Despite having achieved tremendous success , symbolic execution has limited impact on testing programs with inputs in the form of complex heap-based data structures (a.k.a.~{\em heap-based} or {\em heap-manipulating} programs).
-The dominant approach to symbolic execution of heap-based programs is \lazy~\cite{Khurshid2003}, which postpones the initialization of reference-type symbolic variables and fields until they are accessed (either assigned to or de-referenced).
-However, \lazy~makes no assumption on the shape (i.e., structural constraints) of the input data structure, and explicitly enumerates all possible heap objects that may bind to the input.
-Although there have been multiple works on improving lazy initialization~\cite{Visser:ISSTA:2004,Deng:ASE:2006,Deng:2007:TCS:1306879.1307404,Braione:2015:SEP,Hillery:2016:EHS:2963187.2963200}, existing approaches still have the following limitations.
-Firstly, due to the lack of a succinct and precise description of the shape of the input data structures, they often generate a large number of invalid test inputs.
-For example, given a program which is designed to take binary trees as input, test inputs whose objects form cyclic graphs may be generated.
-Secondly, due to the enumeration of all possible heap objects that may bind to the input, they often result in the path explosion problem of symbolic execution.
-Lastly, due to lazy initialization, the generated test inputs may be partially initialized (if some fields are never accessed).
-Such test inputs may be neither valid nor useful in practice.
+Despite having achieved tremendous success , symbolic execution has limited impact on testing programs with inputs in the form of complex heap-based data structures (a.k.a.~{\em heap-based} programs).
+The dominant approach to symbolic execution of heap-based programs is \lazy~\cite{Khurshid2003}, which postpones the initialization of reference variables and fields until they are accessed.
+However, \lazy~makes no assumption on the shapes of the input data structures, and explicitly enumerates all possible heap objects that may bind to the inputs.
+This approach has the following fundamental limitations.
+Firstly, due to the lack of a succinct and precise description of the shapes of the input data structures, they often generate a large number of invalid test inputs.
+Secondly, due to the enumeration of all possible heap objects that may bind to the inputs, they often worsen the path explosion problem of symbolic execution.
+Lastly, due to lazy initialization, the generated test inputs may be partially initialized (if some fields are never accessed) and need to be further concretized.